andrewthad/mkTouchPlus/README.md

   The output of this command is color coded. e.g.

-  a/b/c/d/../e/f.txt
-  /h/i/j.txt/  -- Not touched.
+  a/b/c/../d/e/file.txt

   The color code is:

-  blue:   for created files
+  blue  for created files
-  green:  for created directories
+  green for created directories
-  white:  for non-creation events
+  white for non-creation events
-  red:    for errors and skipped creations
+  red   for errors and skipped creations

   For more help, open the readme in your browser: